MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsHuntGroup.md

 ```

 ### -LineUri
-The LineUri parameter is the phone number for the hunt group.
-The line Uniform Resource Identifier (URI) must be specified by using the following format: the TEL: prefix followed by a plus sign, followed by the country/region calling code, area code, and phone number (using only digits: no blank spaces, periods, or hyphens).
-For example: -LineUri "TEL:+14255551219".
+The LineUri parameter is the phone number for the call queue.
+The line Uniform Resource Identifier (URI) must be specified by using the following format: the tel: prefix followed by a plus sign, followed by the country/region calling code, area code, and phone number (using only digits: no blank spaces, periods, or hyphens).
+For example: -LineUri "tel:+14255551219".

 ```yaml
 Type: System.Uri